Getting Started#

 • Third, it manages all the workflow steps by following the dependencies defined by the user until all jobs are in COMPLETED or FAILED status.
 There can be jobs left in WAITING status if their dependencies are in FAILED status.

-While the experiment is running, it can be visualized via autosubmit monitor <expid>.
+While the experiment is running, it can be visualized via autosubmit monitor <EXPID>.

-illustrates the output of the autosubmit monitor.
+It illustrates the output of the autosubmit monitor.
 It describes all workflow jobs’ possible status and actual status.

-Concurrently, the <expid>/tmp gets filled with the cmd scripts generated by Autosubmit to run the local and remote tasks (in this case, they are sent and submitted to the remote platform(s)).
+Concurrently, the <EXPID>/tmp gets filled with the cmd scripts generated by Autosubmit to run the local and remote tasks (in this case, they are sent and submitted to the remote platform(s)).

 Viewing the logs#

-The autosubmit commands such as expid, run, monitor, all may produce log files on the user’s file system.
+The autosubmit commands such as EXPID, run, monitor, all may produce log files on the user’s file system.
 To save the user from having to navigate to the log file, or to memorize the location of these files, Autosubmit provides the autosubmit cat-log command.

 $ autosubmit cat-log a000

-Autosubmit is running with 4.0.0b
+Autosubmit is running with 4.1.17

 Note